MicrosoftDocs/mesh-docs/mesh/develop/enhance-your-environment/avatar-and-object-interactions/equippables-in-detail.md

 ## Overview

-In the Toybox sample, certain prefabs are a type of [Interactable](./interactables.md) known as *Equippable*.
-When you pick up such an object, your hand and arm position adjust to hold the object in a realistic way.
+When you [download our Mesh samples from GitHub](../../getting-started/samples/download-mesh-samples.md), you get a package containing prefabs that are a type of [Interactable](./interactables.md) known as *Equippable*.
+When you pick up an Equippable object, your avatar knows how to adjust your hand and arm position so they hold the object in a realistic way.
 This is called *equipping an object to your hand*.

 > [!NOTE]
 > The Toybox sample is where we currently showcase our Equippables prefabs, but you can use the prefabs or create your own Equippables in any project.